Thursday, April 15, 2010

 * Pattern is gorgeous and I had to have one

-I finally decided on these from: www.thenaturaldyestudio.com/ they are wooden Daisy Painted buttons 30mm.
+I finally decided on these from www.thenaturaldyestudio.com/ they are wooden Daisy Painted buttons 30mm.
 Some of the Daisy Petals are the same colour as the yarn (told you the buttons have to be just right).
-All in all I love the colour of the yarn but not sure if I would use it again.
-I found it very sore going and drying on the hands, however the shape is beautiful, I love the drape and it is very cosy and to top it all of I have had quite a few admiring glances whilst wearing it.
+All in all, I love the colour of the yarn but not sure if I would use it again.
+I found it very sore going and drying on the hands.
+However, the shape is beautiful, I love the drape, and it is very cosy and to top it all of I have had quite a few admiring glances while wearing it.
 The postie even commented on the buttons (and he's a man) result.